Mohammad Reza Aslani: Cinema

 As student in school of decorative arts, he used to watch artistic films in Cinematheque of Tehran also known as Film Club (Kanoon-e-Film) with two of his friends and classmates Iraj Anvari and Edward Arshamian.
 After seeing an announcement poster for production designer recruitment course by Ministry of Arts and Culture, he decided to take the entrance exam for the course which was on the same day.
-He ended up getting accepted for the filmmaking course which took 9 months.
+He ended up getting accepted for the filmmaking course which took nine months.

 Later he got into the newly founded National Iranian Radio and Television as an art director and senior production designer.
 He also designed the logo for the Institution.
 Later he got introduced to Fereydoun Rahnema who was Television's content and research advisor at the time.
 After Rahnema proposed a program to Reza Ghotbi, the NIRT's head at the time about making experimental documentaries about different parts of Iran, Aslani alongside Basir Nasibi, Parviz Kimiavi, Hassanali Kowsar, Houshang Azadivar, Naser Taghvai and others started making films.
 Rahnema himself produced his first film Jaam-e-Hasanlou about the golden bowl of Hasanlu.
 The film consists of scenes from bowl's motifs while the narrator reads from Passion of Al-Hallaj of the Tazkirat al-Awliyā by Attar of Nishapur while the soundtrack consisted of Rappresentatione di Anima, et di Corpo by Emilio de' Cavalieri.

-In the world of feature films, he made The Chess Game of the Wind in 1976 with the production of Bahman Farmanara.
-It took him 6 years to finance and finally make the movie.
+In the world of feature films, he made Chess of the Wind in 1976 with the production of Bahman Farmanara.
+It took him six years to finance and finally make the movie.
 It was met with critical acclaim and audience apathy when it opened in Tehran in 1976 and also some controversies while screening the movie and after 1979 revolution towards archiving it made it tough for the movie to come out.
 The stunning period drama was prohibited by the Islamic Republic and thought to be lost until 2014.
-In 2020, Scorsese Foundation restored the movie for Cannes 2020 to be shown in classics section of the festival.
+In 2020, the Scorsese Foundation restored the movie for Cannes 2020 to be shown in classics section of the festival.
 He also made The Green Fire in 2008 after years of not working.
-The film supposed to be shot in the Bam Citadel but after 2003 Bam earthquake and complete destruction of the citadel, the project got delayed.
+The film was supposed to be shot in the Bam Citadel but after 2003 Bam earthquake and complete destruction of the citadel, the project was delayed.
 Later he made the movie in a citadel near Kerman.
 The movie consists of different narratives in different timelines narrating an old Iranian tale called Sang-e-Sabour.